rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 > and then "y") in web development means enabling as many people as possible to
 > use websites, even when those people's abilities are limited in some way. —
 > [MDN](https://developer.mozilla.org/en-US/docs/Web/Accessibility)

+### Action

+[Mobx actions](https://mobx.js.org/actions.html) are functions or methods that update state that is being managed by mobx.
+When the state is updated, any computed properties that are being observed are re-computed and any observing react components are re-rendered.